nasa/fmdtools/docs/Development Guide.rst

 	Model History
 		A history of model states over a set of timesteps defined in :class:`fmdtools.analyze.history.History`.
 Returned in fmdtools as a nested dictionary from methods in :mod:`fmdtools.sim.propagate`.

+	FRDL
+		See: :term:`Functional Reasoning Design Language`.

+	Architecture
+		Composition of blocks.
+Defined using :class:`fmdtools.define.architecture.base.Architecture` and its sub-classes.

+	Functional Reasoning Design Language
+		Language used to define/represent the network structure and behavioral propagation of an :term:`Architecture`.

+	Functional Architecture
+		Composition of :term:`Function` and :term:`Flow` objects in an overall :term:`Architecture` that enables :term:`propagation` of behaviors between :term:`function` s.

 Model Development Best Practices